 Casey also has a passion for cross-cultural engagement and music education.
 After his participation in the 2006 International Academy of Music-St. Petersburg, he gave two lecture recitals to his local community based on research and experiences in Russia.
 In May 2010, he helped organize a series of solo and chamber music performances in Beijing and Fujian, China.
 In 2011, he gave the South Carolina premier of Philip Glass's Sonata for Violin and Piano as part of a collaborative recital with painter Dominique Verechia.

 Casey feels called to skillfully pass on the love of music to the next generation and thinks there are few things in life more meaningful than seeing a 4-year-old perform on a miniature violin.
 He taught for the Renaissance Music Academy of Virginia as well as Virginia Tech before starting his own violin studio located at the Westminster Academy of the Arts in Rock Hill, SC.
 Casey performs with the Roanoke Symphony in Roanoke, Virginia, and the South Carolina Philharmonic in Columbia, SC.
-He is a registered teacher with the Suzuki Association of the Americas through Unit 5, training with Nancy Lokken, Ed Sprunger, Ed Kreitman, and Paule Barsalou.
+He is a registered teacher with the Suzuki Association of the Americas through Unit 6, training with Nancy Lokken, Ed Sprunger, Ed Kreitman, Paule Barsalou, and Nancy Jackson.
 Besides playing in orchestras and working with kids, Casey loves fly-fishing, playing tennis and reading anything by C.S.
 Lewis.